ktr-hubrt/UMIL/README.md

-This is an official implementation of UMIL.
+This is an official implementation of CVPR23 paper 'Unbiased Multiple Instance Learning for Weakly Supervised Video Anomaly Detection' (https://arxiv.org/abs/2303.12369v1).

 # Environment Setup